codefinity/oeuvre/README.md

 **The Documentation is in progress.
 The author is working in write-now-and-edit-later mode, therefore please expect grammatical errors, spelling mistakes, and typos.
 In case of any factual errors, please report them using the [Issues](https://github.com/codefinity/oeuvre/issues) section.**

+### WANTED

+Programmers who can contribute to the project.

 ## Table of Contents

 **TOC is Incomplete - Plesase scroll down for more topics**